 If The Italian Job (1969) celebrated Britain’s 1960s supremacy in everything from football (soccer to you lot on the left-hand side of the Atlantic) to small-car design through the medium of the crime film, Get Carter was the opposite side of the coin – a signifier that Britain was lurching into the polyester decade of industrial disputes, the Yorkshire Ripper and the ascendancy of the colour brown.

 This movie coldly announced that the party was over.

-The genius of the film is to switch the setting of Ted Lewis’ novel Jack’s Return Home from Doncaster to Newcastle, which at the time was trapped between its declining industrial heritage and corrupt regeneration schemes.
+The genius of the film is to switch the setting of Ted Lewis’ novel Jack’s Return Home from Doncaster and Scunthorpe to Newcastle, which at the time was trapped between its declining industrial heritage and corrupt regeneration schemes.

 Abetted by Roy Budd’s sparse, haunting soundtrack, Mike Hodges shoots the city as an alien planet – grey and menacing, populated by hard-faced cows and weaselly, treacherous thugs engaged in futile spirals of loveless sex and sudden, flesh-tearing explosions of violence – Very English, low-tech violence, with fists, boots and the occasional rusty shotgun.

 The strange atmosphere of the film is also helped by the casting, with its scattering of future TV stars – Minder‘s chirpy barman Dave (Glynn Edwards) as an amateur porn star, playwright John Osborne as improbably elegant and well-spoken Geordie godfather Cyril Kinnear, and – most famously – Alf Roberts (Bryan Mosley) from Coronation Street as a slot-machine king.